someobserver/recurgence/pathologies/index.md

 All recursive systems fail in the same twelve ways.

-Whether the system is an individual mind, a cultural movement, an institution, or an artificial intelligence, the breakdown patterns follow identical geometric signatures because they emerge from the same underlying field equations.
+Whether the system is an individual mind, a cultural movement, an institution, or an artificial intelligence, the breakdown patterns follow identical geometric signatures, because they all emerge from the same field equations.

 Recurgent Field Theory models the taxonomy, organized into four fundamental categories of three breakdown modes each.
-Their orthogonality results from the Semantic Mass equation:
+Their orthogonality results from the [Semantic Mass equation](/math/05-semantic-mass/):

 $$M(p,t) = D(p,t) \cdot \rho(p,t) \cdot A(p,t)$$

-where $D$ is recursive depth, $\rho$ is constraint density, and $A$ is attractor stability.
+where
+- $D(p,t)$ = **recursive depth** = how many layers of self-reference exist
+- $\rho(p,t)$ = **constraint density** = how tightly bounded the semantic possibilities are, and
+- $A(p,t)$ = **attractor stability** = how resistant the structures are to being perturbed.
+- $M$ = **semantic mass** = the "weight" of meaning (at position $p$ and time $t$).

 The twelve pathologies flesh out the complete set of ways this equation—and the observer-field coupling that interprets it—can malfunction.

-The set appears with precision across all scales of organization: a fundamentalist movement exhibits **Attractor Dogmatism** thanks to the very isomorphic constraints that trap an individual in rigid thinking.
+The set appears with precision across all scales of organization: a fundamentalist movement exhibits **Attractor Dogmatism** thanks to the same isomorphic constraints trapping an individual in rigid thinking.

 Our present attention economy exploits **Attractor Splintering** using the same, quantifiable field dynamics that fragment someone with ADHD.
 Social media algorithms create **Recurgent Parasitism** through mechanisms identical to narcissistic extraction patterns.

-Stable *meaning* itself has a geometric structure with math functions.
-When that breaks down, it does so in discoverable, quantifiable ways.
+Stable meaning itself requires $N+1$ observers to triangulate (*cognitive parallax*), and thus has a geometric structure with differential math functions.
+When coupled coherence breaks down, it does so in discoverable, quantifiable ways.

 You will likely recognize yourself or structures around you reflected in these <u>mathematical</u> signatures.
 Understanding the pattern of a problem is the first step toward understanding its resolution.